Extended Gauss-Newton and ADMM-Gauss-Newton Algorithms for Low-Rank Matrix Optimization

-We develop a generic Gauss-Newton (GN) framework for solving a class of nonconvex optimization problems involving low-rank matrix variables.
-As opposed to standard Gauss-Newton method, our framework allows one to handle general smooth convex cost function via its surrogate.
-The main complexity-per-iteration consists of the inverse of two rank-size matrices and at most six small matrix multiplications to compute a closed form Gauss-Newton direction, and a backtracking linesearch.
-We show, under mild conditions, that the proposed algorithm globally and locally converges to a stationary point of the original nonconvex problem.
-We also show empirically that the Gauss-Newton algorithm achieves much higher accurate solutions compared to the well studied alternating direction method (ADM).
-Then, we specify our Gauss-Newton framework to handle the symmetric case and prove its convergence, where ADM is not applicable without lifting variables.

-Next, we incorporate our Gauss-Newton scheme into the alternating direction method of multipliers (ADMM) to design a GN-ADMM algorithm for solving the low-rank optimization problem.
-We prove that, under mild conditions and a proper choice of the penalty parameter, our GN-ADMM globally converges to a stationary point of the original problem.
-Finally, we apply our algorithms to solve several problems in practice such as low-rank approximation, matrix completion, robust low-rank matrix recovery, and matrix recovery in quantum tomography.
-The numerical experiments provide encouraging results to motivate the use of nonconvex optimization. \keywords{Low-rank approximation \and Gauss-Newton method \and Nonconvex alternating direction method of multipliers \and quadratic and linear convergence \and global convergence.} \subclass{90C26 \and 90-08}
+4mm { {\bf Abstract.} In this paper, we develop a variant of the well-known Gauss-Newton (GN) method to solve a class of nonconvex optimization problems involving low-rank matrix variables.
+As opposed to standard GN method, our algorithm allows one to handle general smooth convex objective function.
+We show, under mild conditions, that the proposed algorithm globally and locally converges to a stationary point of the original problem.
+We also show empirically that the GN algorithm achieves higher accurate solutions than the alternating minimization algorithm (AMA).
+Then, we specify our GN scheme to handle the symmetric case and prove its convergence, where AMA is not applicable.
+Next, we incorporate our GN scheme into the alternating direction method of multipliers (ADMM) to develop an ADMM-GN algorithm.
+We prove that, under mild conditions and a proper choice of the penalty parameter, our ADMM-GN globally converges to a stationary point of the original problem.
+Finally, we provide several numerical experiments to illustrate the proposed algorithms.
+Our results show that the new algorithms have encouraging performance compared to existing methods.